FREQUENTLY ASKED QUESTIONS

 I don't want to risk sending my jewellery in the post.

-We cannot recommend you post jewellery to us but many of our trade customers all over the British Isles do just this on a daily basis.
+You can post jewellery to us and many of our trade customers all over the British Isles do just that on a daily basis.
 Indeed the jewellery trade would not operate at all without Special Delivery post.
 We operate a speedy postal service for jewellers and the public are welcome to use it too.
 If you do not wish to do this there are other options.
 We can come to you - ask about a home visit, or if this is not possible we can collect jewellery and deliver it when the work is complete.
-We have to make a charge for delivery and this would be based on the time of the overall journey (ask for details).
+We have to make a charge for this service which would be based on the length of the overall journey (ask for details).

-I have a certificate or receipt which states my gemstone weighs more (or less) than you said in the valuation.
+I have a laboratory report or receipt which states my gemstone weighs more (or less) than you said in the valuation.

-We always check the parameters of each stone against the certificate or receipt if available.
+We always check the parameters of each stone against any laboratory report or receipt if available.
 We use accurate tables and formulae to work out the approximate weight based on the stone's measurements and will point out a difference in weight calculation, if there is one.
 It is usually not advisable to un-set a gemstone to confirm its weight since this can be costly and may result in damage to the stone and the mount.
-If we have the certificate to hand and in the event that there is very little or no difference, the certified weight is taken to be correct if it was obtained by actual weighing.
-Similarly, measurements in a certificate from a recognised laboratory are usually obtained using very accurate optical measuring devices and are generally accepted as correct.
-A large discrepancy would indicate that the stone did not match the certificate and this would be pointed out.
-It is a very good idea to give the valuer a copy of any grading report before the appraisal takes place.
+If there is a laboratory report to hand and there is very little or no difference, the stated weight is taken to be correct, if it was obtained by actual weighing.
+Similarly, measurements in a report from an internationally reputable laboratory are usually obtained using very accurate optical measuring devices and are generally accepted as correct.
+A large discrepancy would indicate that the stone did not match the report and this would be pointed out.
+It is a very good idea to give the valuer a copy of any laboratory report before the appraisal takes place.